Panarin's overtime tally powers Blue Jackets over Sabres 5-4

-COLUMBUS, Ohio (AP) - Artemi Panarin scored 31 seconds into overtime to give the Columbus Blue Jackets a 5-4 victory over the Buffalo Sabres on Saturday night.

-Buffalo got a pair of goals in a two-minute span in the third period to tie it, setting up the overtime snipe by Panarin, a shot from the left circle that glanced off the far post.
+That all came after Cam Atkinson scored two goals in 31 seconds of the second period to give Columbus what looked like a comfortable lead.

+"I just don't understand it sometimes," Tortorella said.
+"But we found a way to get two points."

-Panarin and Cam Atkinson each had two goals and an assist, and Pierre Luc-Dubois had a goal and a pair of assists, including the feed to Panarin that set up the overtime goal.
+Atkinson and Panarin each had two goals and an assist, and Pierre Luc-Dubois had a goal and a pair of assists, including the pass to Panarin low in the circle that set up the overtime goal.

-Joonas Korpisalo stopped 34 shots and is undefeated in four starts for the Blue Jackets, who won their second in a row and ended a three-game winning streak for Buffalo.
+Joonas Korpisalo stopped 34 shots and is undefeated in four starts for the Blue Jackets, who won their second straight and ended a three-game winning streak for Buffalo.

-Jeff Skinner and Jason Pominville each had a goal and as assist, and backup Linus Ullmark - who previously had given up just one goal in two starts this season - had 32 saves for Buffalo.
+Jeff Skinner and Jason Pominville each had a goal and an assist, and backup goalie Linus Ullmark - who previously had given up just one goal in two starts this season - had 32 saves for Buffalo.

-Kyle Okposo got his third goal of the season for Buffalo 1:38 into the game.
-It happened on a 2-on-1 rush when Tage Thompson avoided sprawling defenseman David Savard in the slot and fed Okposo, who went between Korpisalo's pads.

 Skinner got a fortunate deflection right onto his stick at the bottom of the right circle and slipped the puck between Korpisalo and the near post to get his team-leading sixth goal and make it 2-1 Sabres at the end of the first.